 As well as nine hours spent in College, it is expected that the student will equal this time working outside the College on assessments, research, revision and other learning activities.

-Delivered at our Roundhouse Campus adjacent to the Derby train station, this two-year programme is regulated by HEFCE and the qualification is awarded by Pearson Edexcel.
+The course is delivered at our Roundhouse Campus adjacent to the Derby train station, and the qualification is awarded by Pearson Edexcel.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.